JWST Astronomers Proposal Tool Overview

 See also: Identifying Potential Duplicate Observations for JWST and Policies about what constitutes a duplication.

-You may find it beneficial to check for possible duplications before getting serious about your APT proposal, but once you have all the details in hand, you may need to double check that you have not specified an observation that duplicates a previously obtained or planned opbservation.
+You may find it beneficial to check for possible duplications before getting serious about your APT proposal, but once you have all the details in hand, you may need to double check that you have not specified an observation that duplicates a previously obtained or planned observation.
 (If a duplication is being proposed for scientific reasons, such as target variability, you must discuss this in your PDF attachment.)

 Eventually, observers will be able to access a duplication checking tool from an interface within APT.
 Until that interface is ready, users can query the Mikulski Archive for Space Telescopes (MAST) directly for existing and approved but not yet executed JWST programs.